Mahdi1160/DNSChanger/README.md

 [DNSChanger v1.0.0 For Windows](https://github.com/Mahdi1160/DNSChanger/releases/tag/v1.0.0)

 ## How to Run
-To run DNSChanger with administrator privileges, make sure to include the `DNSChanger.exe.manifest` file in the same directory as the executable.
+make sure to run DNSChanger with administrator privileges

 ## License